 This course continues the theory and skills coursework.
-As students are exposed to these models (including psychoanalytic therapy, Adlerian therapy, person-centered counseling, Gestalt therapy, humanistic-existential therapy, and a variety of cognitive-behavioral), they will be encouraged to incorporate their own values about the human change process and their faith with these theories and counseling processes in order to begin to define their own theoretical orientation to counseling.
+As students are exposed to these models (including psychoanalytic therapy, Adlerian therapy, personcentered counseling, Gestalt therapy, humanistic-existential therapy, and a variety of cognitive-behavioral), they will be encouraged to incorporate their own values and faith with these theories and counseling processes in order to begin to define their own theoretical orientation to counseling.
 Students will also continue micro skills identification and practice.